1997–98 Wimbledon F.C. season

 During the 1997–98 English football season, Wimbledon F.C. competed in the FA Premier League.
 They finished 15th in the final table to secure a 13th successive top flight campaign, although their final position was disappointing given their performance earlier in the season.

 Season summary

-Despite the early season sale of Dean Holdsworth to Bolton Wanderers, Wimbledon showed the "Crazy Gang" spirit once more as they were still standing fourth at the beginning of December.
+Despite the early season sale of Dean Holdsworth to Bolton Wanderers, Wimbledon showed the "Crazy Gang" spirit once more as they stayed clear of the relegation zone and spent most of the season in mid table.
 Manager Joe Kinnear was hopeful that this could finally be the season when Wimbledon achieved a UEFA Cup place, but the team's form steadily deteriorated during the second half of the season.
 Their 15th-place finish was their worst since reaching the top flight in 1986, though they had never looked to be in any real danger of relegation.